 She was assigned to Thailand In response to Catholic Relief Services appeal for volunteer nurses to help in Cambodian refugee camps.
 She supervised a maternal child health program for a population of 40,000 and, understanding what life is in violent situations, took time to listen to their stories.

 Assigned to the Eastern U.S. Region in 1983, she did nursing service in Ossining, NY, Rochester, NY as a Public Health Nurse for the Monroe County Health Department, first as a Home Health Nurse, the only Spanish-speaking nurse in her division, a blessing to her many Hispanic clients.
 She was also a maternal/child care nurse and worked in the TB clinic.

-Presently she lives in North Carolina, again sharing her skills and experience as a Henderson County Public Health Nurse, ministering to pregnant Hispanic women.
+In 1978, she moved to North Carolina, again sharing her skills and experience as a Henderson County Public Health Nurse, ministering to pregnant Hispanic women.
 She works with a Physician’s Assistant to provide physical, social and educational help to these women.
 Her language fluency is a great asset as she visits the trailer parks and low income housing in the county.

 As a volunteer nurse with the American Red Cross, she rushed to Natchitoches, Louisiana in response to the Hurricane Katrina’s devastation of the gulf coast, helping in a shelter for more than 600 people.
 She has since returned to North Carolina.